-The mission of The Helper Project is simple: To foster revitalization and beautification and promote cultural connections for the City of Helper, Utah.
+The mission of The Helper Project is simple: To foster revitalization and preservation, encourage economic development, and promote cultural connections for the city and citizens of historic Helper, Utah.

 the helper project’s annual fundraiser

 Thanks to everyone who attended our fundraising event at Helper Beer!
 It was a fun afternoon filled with great art, delicious food, and fantastic entertainment, and we are incredibly grateful for the support.

 A HUGE thanks to the generous artists who donated work and helped make this event a success.